 We also acknowledge the service of our first SIS Cultural Co-ordinator, Mrs Gabriel Norris.

-The current Executive Secretary is Mrs Sharon Burke and the Cultural Co-ordinator is Mrs Nadia Conn.
+The current Executive Secretary is Mrs Sharon Burke & the Cultural Co-ordinator is Mrs Nadia Conn.